hypernumbers/erlang-wtd-epmd/README.md

 Bagsies
 -------

-The User Port no 14151 is unassigned and has been bagsied by me.
-Anybody caught teifing it will be a deadleg and a Chinese burn.
+The User Port no 14151, 14152 and 14153 are unassigned and have been bagsied by me.
+Anybody caught teifing any of 'em will be given a deadleg and a Chinese burn.